Give us a missed call on

 +91 626 955 5606

 Government of India launched the Prime Minister’s Employment Generation Programme (PMEGP) in 2008.
-The PMEGP scheme is a subsidy scheme and was introduced by merging two schemes that were in operation until 31 March 2008, namely Prime Minister’s Rojgar Yojana (PMRY) and Rural Employment Generation Programme (REGP).
+The PMEGP scheme is a credit-linked subsidy scheme and was introduced by merging two schemes that were in operation until 31 March 2008, namely Prime Minister’s Rojgar Yojana (PMRY) and Rural Employment Generation Programme (REGP).

 Grow Your Business